wp-plugins/wp-rss-multi-importer/readme.txt

 == Change Log ==

+= Version 2.35 =
+* Fixed bug due to php short form and added mobile detection to not use lightbox.
 = Version 2.34 =
 * Added ability to re-export all feeds as one single RSS feed.
 = Version 2.33 =